chintala/carousel-app/README.md

 - Uses prop types to assist with catching typing issues for props during development.
 - Has eslint setup to do static analysis and follow good coding practices.
 - Has prettier setup to format code automatically
+- The focus has been on making the app work and not a full fledged carousel library.
+We can make the individual components (buttons, image) of the carousel more customizable if needed.
+It makes more sense to add unit testing of these components in that case.

 ## Available Scripts